 Under the Articles of Incorporation of the Corporation, the Board is to consist of a minimum of one and a maximum of ten directors.
 The directors are authorized to determine from time to time, by resolution, the number of directors of the Corporation and the number of directors to be elected at an annual meeting of the shareholders of the Corporation, such number being within the minimum and maximum numbers provided for in the Corporation's articles.
-The number of directors currently is set at six.
+The Board has determined that, as at the Meeting, the appropriate number of directors will be five.